 The key observation is that settlement amounts, and therefore Undefined Exposure are dependent on both volume and price variation.
-Importantly, the sample data year has episodes of each with volume reductions driving the end of year dip in settlement amounts, and price increases driving the end of sample increase in settlement amounts.
+Importantly, the sample data has episodes of each with volume reductions driving the end of year dip in settlement

 The methodology for analysing many of the parameters in this report rely on comparisons between the realised Undefined Exposure (calculated retrospectively once actual settlement amounts are available) with the estimated Undefined Exposure calculated using the different options for the parameter in question.
 This difference is known as the Undefined Exposure Variance.
-This is not a Code term, but is can be a comparison between the estimated Undefined Exposure and realised Undefined Exposure in a period, and can be calculated as the percentage difference between the estimated Undefined Exposure (as defined in the credit cover calculations) and the realised Undefined Exposure.
+This is not a Code term, but can be a comparison between the estimated Undefined Exposure and realised Undefined Exposure in a period, and can be calculated as the percentage difference between the estimated Undefined Exposure (as defined in the credit cover calculations) and the realised Undefined Exposure.